mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step7.md

 ## Create context

 Before we can connect GraphQL to Entity Framework Core you need to write a DataContext for this.
 Put this class is its own directory named Database.
-Since we want to retrieve data from the database, you will have to add seeding to the context.
+Since we want to retrieve data from the database, you will add seeding to the context by specifying this data in the OnModelCreating method.

 Create a new folder named Database in your project.
 Create a new class named OrderContext and copy the contents below into this new class.